Scripture Reference: Luke 10:38-42

 Mary had probably been helping in the preparations at some point.
 But she made a choice to come and listen to Jesus speak.
 She knew that every word he said was precious.
 Choosing to listen to Jesus is always a good choice.

-Sports and sleeping in on Sunday mornings are not bad things but choosing to be with other Christians and learn about Jesus is always a good choice.
+Sports and sleeping in on Sunday mornings are not bad things, in themselves, but choosing to be with other Christians and learn about Jesus is always a good choice.

 Way to Introduce the Story: